Ishmam156/google-homepage/README.md

 # Google Homepage

-A simple reconstruction of the Google Homepage for The Odin Project.
+A simple reconstruction of the Google Homepage for The Odin Project with the home page and a demo search result page.

 ## Live Link